Saint-Chinian Formation

 The Saint-Chinian Formation is a geological formation composed of shales with limestone inclusions, dating from the Lower Ordovician (Tremadocian).

 It is one of the six geological formations from the Saint-Chinian Cambro-Ordovician basin, comprising, from the most ancient to the most recent : La Dentelle Formation, Saint-Chinian Formation, La Maurerie Formation, Cluse de l'Orb Formation and Setso member, Foulon Formation and Landeyran Formation.
 This formation outcrops on the southern flanks of the Montagne Noire in Southern France.

 The formation received its name from the small city of Saint-Chinian, a commune located in the Hérault department in Occitania.

 It is dated from the biostratigraphic sub-zone characterized by Taihungshania miqueli and Asaphelina barroisi berardi.

 Paleoenvironment

+The Saint-Chinian Formation was deposited in a deep-marine setting along the southern margin of the Montagne Noire during the Tremadocian (Early Ordovician).
+The succession is dominated by dark grey to black shales interbedded with fine-grained sandstones and thin limestone layers, interpreted as distal turbidites.
+These lithologies reflect sedimentation on an outer shelf to slope environment, characterized by low energy conditions and episodic gravity flows.

-The thin nature of the silico-clastics deposits, the presence of slump, combined with a trilobite fauna dominated by members of the Asaphidae family indicates a marine environment of external distal platform.
+The thin nature of the silico-clastics deposits, the presence of slump structures, graded bedding, and synsedimentary deformation combined with a trilobite fauna dominated by members of the Asaphidae family, indicates periodic slope instability, possibly linked to tectonic activity.
+The fauna, including trilobites and cephalopods, suggests oxygenated bottom waters and an open marine setting.

+Biogeographically, the assemblages show affinities with other Tremadocian faunas from northern Gondwana, including those of Morocco, Bohemia, and the Iberian Peninsula.
+The formation provides important data for regional paleogeographic reconstructions and for understanding early Ordovician biodiversification in peri-Gondwanan basins.